ishmamabid99/Easy-Med/README.md

-# CSE333-WEB-Solution-of-PharmaMarket-Supply
+# EasyMed-A WEB-Solution of PharmaMarket Supply
-An academic project  for ensuring supply  of medicine from  pharmacy factory to  pharmacy and patient by a web-app
+Ensuring the supply of medicine from pharmacy factory to pharmacy and patient by a web app.

-We created this for educational purpose.This is developed using mern stack
+Once the repository is cloned, you will see two folders

-Once the repository is cloned you will see two folders 1.Client
+1. Client
-2.Server
+2. Server

-you need to go to client folder and need to run
+you need to go to the client folder and need to run
 # npm install && npm start

 now a react app will open in your browser

-Later on you need to go server folder and need to run
+Later on, you need to go server folder and need to run

 #nodemon server.js

 The backend will start then

-There are some env variables in an env file which cannot be provided
+There are some env variables in an env file that cannot be provided

 URL=<Your mongo uri>
 JWT_SECRET=<Your jwt secret>